 Instructions

-- Slice one of the lemons and place them in the bottom of a slow cooker (6 quarts or larger).
+- Slice 1 lemon and place the slices in the bottom of a 6-quart (or larger) slow cooker.

-- Place the salmon fillets into the slow cooker on top of the lemon slices, skin side down.
+- Place 2 pounds salmon skin-on fillets into the slow cooker on top of the lemon slices, skin side down.

-- Cover and cook on high for 1 hour or on low for 2 hours until the salmon is cooked through (internal temperature of 145 degrees F) and flakes easily with a fork.
+- Cover and cook on HIGH for 1 hour or LOW for 2 hours, until the salmon reaches an internal temperature of 145°F and flakes easily with a fork.

 Cooking salmon in the slow cooker was so easy and delicious